UoB-COMSM0166/2026-group-12/README.md

 </p>
 This diagram shows how the core parts of the game work together during a grapple: the player throws a hook toward a target, the system checks with the map to see if it’s a valid point, and if it is, the grapple system takes over to handle swinging while the physics engine updates movement, gravity, and collisions; once the player releases, their position and velocity are adjusted accordingly, and everything from the player to the rope to the environment is updated in a continuous loop.

-The MapManager is kind of like the game’s “source of truth” for the world.
-Whenever anything happens — moving around, colliding, or trying to grapple — other parts of the game just check in with it to see what’s actually there.
-It keeps track of what’s solid, what’s not, and what you can interact with.
-So instead of everyone guessing, they all rely on the MapManager.
+The MapManager is basically what keeps track of the world.
+Whenever something moving, colliding, or trying to grapple.
+Everything just checks with it to see what’s actually there.
+It knows what’s solid, what isn’t, and what you can interact with, so instead of guessing, everything just follows what the MapManager says.

 ## Implementation